Chicken Cacciatore Recipe

 *QUICK NOTE: The mushrooms will release enough liquid to enhance the sauce.

 Finally, taste, and season with salt and black pepper to taste.
-Turn off the heat and cover and keep warm until you are ready to serve.
+Turn off the heat, and cover with a lid to keep warm until you are ready to serve.

 STEP 6: TO SERVE: It’s best to serve each chicken breast with a generous spoonful of vegetable stew sauce over the chicken.
 You can serve it alone with some crusty bread to scoop up some of that fragrant flavorful sauce.